-Even if neither a banking nor a securities dealer's licence is required, AML regulations and provisions may apply.
-Swiss AML regulations apply to institutions that are considered per se as financial intermediaries (e.g., banks, securities dealers, fund management companies and insurances) and institutions that engage in a 'financial intermediary activity (e.g., asset managers, investment advisers with power of attorneys).
+Even if neither a banking nor a securities house licence is required, AML regulations and provisions may apply.
+Swiss AML regulations apply to institutions that are considered per se as financial intermediaries (e.g., banks, securities houses, fund management companies and insurances) and institutions that engage in a 'financial intermediary activity (e.g., asset managers, investment advisers with power of attorneys).
 If a fintech company is engaged in financial intermediary activity, it is required to join a recognised Swiss AML SRO or submit to direct supervision by FINMA on AML matters, and needs to comply with the applicable AML duties (such as identification of customer, establishment of beneficial ownership).
 Some of the AML duties entail sanctioning provisions under criminal law, and such provisions are equally applicable to fintech companies.
 Under a recent proposal of the Federal Council, the applicability of AML rules to fintech companies will be further specified and enlarged.
+In its supervisory notification 02/2019 of 26 August 2019, FINMA held that token transfers require identification of the recipient and its beneficial owner, without a minimum threshold applying.
+Switzerland has, therefore, one of the strictest AML regimes regarding token transfers.